garud24/Sliding-Window-Study-Website/README.md

 ---

-## 📄 License

-MIT — free to use, share, and modify.

----

 *Built as a focused, no-fluff study resource.
 If this helped you crack an interview, consider starring the repo ⭐*